virgile-baudrot/gutsRstan/README.md

       enable `Generate documentation...`
       ROxygen options...`:
         all enable exept `Vignettes` and `Source and binary package build`
-  - vignettes folder must contain only 3 files: biblio.bib
-      modelling.Snw
-      tutorial.Rmd
   - update Documentation (no vignette, only NAMESPACE and Rd) `Document` or Ctrl + Shift + D
-  - check if the two folder inst and build were created.
   - build the source file :
     `More : Build Source Package`